JFP10: Josephine Halvorson

 JFP03: Izzy Barber

-Izzy Barber documents five recent bodies of work by the painter, which were created indoors and en plein air across the boroughs of New York City, including related studies on paper.
+Izzy Barber documents five bodies of work created indoors and en plein air across the boroughs of New York City between 2019 and 2021.
+Featuring an introduction from Francesco Clemente.

 JFP02: Kikuo Saito

-Kikuo Saito focuses on the work of the late Japanese-American painter and performance artist, illustrating his painting oeuvre alongside archival documentation of his theatre works.
+Kikuo Saito surveys the work of the late Japanese-American painter and performance artist, illustrating his artistic oeuvre alongside archival documentation of his theatre works.
+With contributions from Joshua Cohen, Franklin Einspruch, Hal Foster, Sarah Strauss, Reiko Tomii, Rachel Wetzler, and Karen Wilkin.

 JFP01: Didier William